Who We Are

 This progress is due to a number of factors:

-- The number of pets we have taken in has decreased dramatically, as proactive measures to ending pet homelessness were implemented, such as spaying/neutering and behavior modification programs, and programs designe to support pet owners do they can keep their pets instead of turning them in to shelters.
+- The number of pets we have taken in has decreased dramatically, as proactive measures to ending pet homelessness were implemented, such as spaying/neutering, behavior modification programs, and programs designe to support pet owners do they can keep their pets instead of turning them in to shelters.

 - The number of pets we adopt has tripled in 10 years.